MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/read-line.md

 ---
 # Read Line

+This article describes the Read Line activity.
 The Read Line activity reads lines from a text file.
 You can use the Read Line activity to read lines from a text file and pass them to another activity using published data.

  This activity replaces functionality in the Manage Text File legacy activity from Opalis 6.3.